We believe in the transcendent power of really good light.

 Today we are sharing images of our work spaces, of the places where we spend hours editing the images that we create, share, and/or sell.
 And we’d love to see your working spaces as well, either here in the comments or on Instagram and Twitter.
 Don’t forget to tag your photos #viewfindersio and #workingspaces.
 Thanks for playing along too!

 My little space is tucked into the corner of our family room, which is both a blessing and a curse…I’m close to all the action, and I’m close to all the action (ahem).
 But, honestly, it works for now.
 My desk is old and worn and, while I could use more workspace, I’m quite attached to this desk with its warped legs and scuffed surface.
 Old wooden crates flank the desk and I cram in file folders and journals and favorite books.
 I have a fantastic view onto our backyard and the room is filled with amazing light.
-Sometimes while editing, I need to pull the blinds in order to reduce glare on my screen, but I love being surrounded by windows.
+Sometimes while editing, I need to pull the blinds in order to reduce glare on my screen.
+This can be inconvenient but my friend suggested that I should look into shutters for the windows as these allow you to control the light coming in by closing and opening each shutter as you wish.
+She said they stock them in a variety of places, such as on this website for example.
+I just love being surrounded by windows!
 It’s a cozy spot in our house.
 Some day I hope to have a bigger space (with a door!) but I’m rather fond of this nook.
 I can look across the room at any point in the day – while in the midst of schoolwork with the kids, while mopping the floor, while walking through – and spy my desk.
 Just seeing this corner (my corner) sets my soul at ease.
 It’s not much…and yet it’s rather a lot.